gamemanual0/gm0/source/docs/power-and-electronics/servo-guide/choosing-servo.rst

 :term:`Servo` output power is measured in both **speed** and **torque**.
 Speed (normally in seconds per 60°) refers to how fast the :term:`servo <Servo>` turns 60 degrees in Standard Rotation mode.

-.. admonition:: Curious why its seconds per 60 degrees?
+.. admonition:: Why seconds per 60 degrees?

    Historically, the servos commonly used in FTC were created for RC (Radio Controlled) car setups.
 These cars often had steering linkages with a maximum side to side travel of 60 degrees so manufacturers would often advertise their servos using seconds for 60 degrees.